Flame442/FlameCogs/README.md

 Begin a game of battleship.
 ## Deepfry
 This cog lets you deepfry and nuke images.
-It has a 1/10 chance to deepfry any image posted automaticly and users can choose to deepfry or nuke images.
+It has a configurable chance to deepfry any image posted automaticly and users can choose to deepfry or nuke images.

 Images have to be attatched to the command, links do NOT work!
 ### Usage
-`[p]deepfry <amount>`
+`[p]deepfry [amount]`

 Deepfries the attatched image by the `amount` provided.